 Note regarding COVID-19 Protocols: NYU will require students studying on campus to provide proof of COVID-19 vaccination.
 Please review the vaccination requirements for international students.

 In most cases, international students who want to enroll at NYU as a visiting student need to obtain a F-1/J-1 student visa.
-In order to allow plenty of time between admission and the start of the semester, international students should submit the application by the following deadlines:
+In order to allow plenty of time between admission and the start of the semester, international students should submit the application, including all required supplemental materials, by the following deadlines:

 If English is not your native language, you may be asked to show your proficiency by taking one of the following tests (results must be from the last two years):

 - TOEFL iBT (Test of English as a Foreign Language Internet-Based Test)